spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-types.md

 > In interfaces, molecules are relatively simple groups of UI elements functioning together as a unit.
 For example, a form label, search input, and button can join together to create a search form molecule.
 > (Source: https://atomicdesign.bradfrost.com/chapter-2/)

-In Oryx, molecules are named "Domain Components".
-Domain Components are organized by the associated domain.
+Oryx functionality is organized in domains.
+Domains only contain functional components, also know as "Domain Components".
 For example, all product-related components are provided by the product package (`@spryker-oryx/product`) and are prefixed with the Domain (e.g. `<oryx-product-images>`)

+Domain components map fairly well to molecules, although some of them better map to organisms.

-To ensure a consistent user interface and experience, domain components heavily depend on the Oryx design system.
+Domain components use the design system components to ensure a consistent user interface and experience.
 The design system components receive inputs from the domain components, and the domain components listen to their events.

 Domain components integrate with domain services to obtain and update the application state.
 The services take care of the integration with backend APIs and application state management.
 In a single page application (SPA) experience, domain components need to reflect the application state and rerender the UI whenever the state is changed asynchronously.
-This pattern is called _reactivity_, which is covered in [great detail in the documentation](/docs/scos/dev/front-end-development/202307.0/oryx/reactivity/key-concepts-of-reactivity.html).
-Oryx uses [signals](/docs/scos/dev/front-end-development/202307.0/oryx/reactivity/signals.html) offer a clean and efficient reactivity API for components in the Oryx framework.
+This pattern is called[reactivity](/docs/scos/dev/front-end-development/202307.0/oryx/reactivity/reactivity.html).
+Oryx uses [signals](/docs/scos/dev/front-end-development/202307.0/oryx/reactivity/signals.html) to offer a clean and efficient reactivity API for Oryx components.
 Using signals, components are automatically updated in an efficient way when the application state is updated.

 ## Pages and compositions (Organisms, pages)